 Students will be required to use factoring methods developed in Mathematics 10 to determine the zeros.
+Using games and puzzles to reinforce factoring skills is recommended.

 It is important for students to distinguish between the terms zeros, roots, and x-intercepts, and to use the correct term in a given situation.
 The zero product property states that if the product of two real numbers is zero, then one or both of the numbers must be zero.
 This will be new for students.
 It is important for them to make the connection that the values of x at the zeros of the function are also the x-intercepts of the graph.